charliecondon/Annovar_Whitelist_Filter_WDL/README.md

 txt_input: the txt input file that was an output of annovar

 whitelist_filter_docker: the docker image to be used in the Annovar task

+** WDL OUTPUTS **

+Four CSV files:
+  - one with the whitelist filter applied
+  - one ready for manual review
+	- one with check information for debugging
+	- one with all the pre-whitelist variants listed